Updated: Sept 22nd, 2020

 But there are obvious limitations to wardriving.
 Circling around a retail store frequently can look suspicious.
 Warshipping is effective because it takes the same concept – capitalizing on weak wireless network security – and applies it to shipments.

 For less than $100, a small, discrete hacking device can be assembled and hidden in a package.
 Once the package has been delivered, the hacker activates it remotely and scans for exploitable connections.
 These simple electronics can also be designed to broadcast a parallel wireless network, tricking users into providing their real usernames and passwords when they try to log on.

 Several easy steps can limit your exposure to a successful warshipping campaign.

-First, question every package received, whether at a corporate address or home office.
-Can you identify that it is something ordered by you or your staff?
+First, question every package, whether it is received at a corporate address or a home office.
+Was it ordered by you or your staff?
 Scrutinize each package that comes through the door.

 Second, thoroughly check all packaging for unexpected contents.
 Any unexpected electronics should raise immediate alarm bells.
 Even if nothing out of the ordinary is found, you should still discard cardboard boxes and packaging materials quickly.

 Third, mandate security-first corporate policies, including strong passwords, log-in certificates, and multifactor authentication.
 Avoid using pre-shared keys or other credentials.

 Lastly, partner with experienced cybersecurity experts that can anticipate vulnerabilities and fill in the gaps.
 If you’re seeking a Managed Services Provider with that kind of know-how, you’ve come to the right place!
 Contact us today for more information.